Creator: Du Mont

 1953: The ABC-DuMont mergerLeonard Goldenson, president of UPT, struck up a deal with DuMont managing director Ted Bergmann — a merged network called ABC-DuMont until at least 1958.
 The deal honored DuMont's network commitments and in exchange gave DuMont $5,000,000 cash, guaranteed advertising time for DuMont television sets, and a secure future for its staff.The merged network owned stations in five of the six largest markets (the exception being Philadelphia) as well as ABC Radio and DuMont's de facto monopoly station in Pittsburgh (WDTV).
 However, it also had to sell a New York station (WABD or WJZ, both of which were network flagships) and two others to meet the FCC's limit of five stations per owner....Except Paramount vetoed the plan almost out of hand due to antitrust concerns, as the FCC had ruled a few months earlier that Paramount controlled DuMont...and there were still doubts as to whether UPT had really separated from Paramount.

 1954-56: The downfallIn late 1954, DuMont sold WDTV, which it used to get clearances in other markets, to Westinghouse note for $9.75M.
-Although the sale gave DuMont some much-needed cash, it also set off its downfall.
+Although the sale gave DuMont some much-needed cash, it also set off the chain of events that led to its demise, as the network no longer had a bargaining chip.
 By February 1955, DuMont execs realized that the network wasn't going to survive and opted to shut it down, leaving WABD and WTTG to be operated as independent stations.Most of the lineup was dropped beginning in April; Sheen aired his last episode on the 26th and moved to ABC, where he remained until 1957.
 August brought even more problems as Paramount, with the help of other stockholders, seized control of DuMont Laboratories in a boardroom coup and kicked out network creator/president Allen B. DuMont.
 On September 23, the network's last regular series (a game show, What's the Story?) aired for the last time.The only things left to keep the lights on were sporting events per prior commitments, which continued to air sporadically over the next ten months.
 Following the broadcast of Boxing from St. Nicholas Arena on August 6, 1956 (one retrospective claims it was only seen on five stations), DuMont went bust and the remaining network-owned stations (WABD, New York and WTTG, Washington) spun off into the DuMont Broadcasting Corporation.

-It should be noted that Dr. DuMont seemed to realize the benefits of keeping the network's programming as intact as possible, and admirably did so despite the general wipe-and-reuse practices of the era and the network's own ever-increasing money problems.
+It should be noted that Dr. DuMont seemed to realize the benefits of keeping his network's programming library as intact as possible, and admirably did so despite the general wipe-and-reuse practices of the era and the network's own escalating money issues.
 That was for naught, however, as many kinescopes were trashed around 1958 for their silver content and the rest were dumped by three trucks into Upper New York Bay during the 1970s.
 As such, very little of the network's programming survives today; The Other Wiki has a list if you're so inclined, which also includes video links.While the network was mostly forgotten, there were two later references of note: